devfest-berlin/2016.devfest-berlin.de/_posts/2016-10-10-devfest-talks-announcement.markdown

 And on Saturday, more than twenty full length talks for all kinds of Google technologies.

 Head over here for the full [schedule](http://2016.devfest-berlin.de/schedule/).
+Can
 We hope you are excited just as we are, and to see you Friday 11th at ImmobilienScout24!

+Also: we still have tickets left, grab them while you can [here](http://2016.devfest-berlin.de/tickets/)